How to Build a Winning Customer Engagement Strategy

-Getting a customer is hard, but keeping them is even harder!
+Getting new customers is hard, but keeping them is even harder.

 I imagine you already know this and have experienced it.
 It feels great to welcome a new customer into your business, but maybe that nagging worry of keeping them is always there in the back of your mind.